Man buys bowl worth up to $500,000 for $35 at a yard sale

 McAteer told the AP that she is always stunned that finds like the man’s can still happen and that, for her, the excitement of discovered treasures never wanes.

-The lotus-bud or chicken-heart shaped dish will be auctioned off at Sotheby’s in New York on March 17.
+The lotus-bud or chicken-heart-shape dish will be auctioned at Sotheby’s in New York on March 17.

 Read more: